 I am a mother of 2 Singaporean sons.
 My sons are my world.
 My elder son was enlisted into the SAF November last year.
 On 17 April 2012, I received a call from the hospital that my son had been admitted to the A&E. When I arrived at the hospital, I was told that my son had died from respiratory failure.
-In that instance, my world collaps
+In that instance, my world collapsed.

 It is clear to my family and me that my son’s death was preventable.
 He was asthmatic.
-The incident that cost him his life was an urban training exercise involving smoke bombs in a confined area.
+The incident that cost him his life was an

 However, it is not his death I wish to discuss here.
 The issue I wish to present to you is that of safety regulations in the SAF.
 I am urging all parents of Singaporean sons to stand with me, to advocate for greater accountability on the part of the SAF for the safety of our sons.
 We cannot be mere bystanders when our sons are conscripted into NS.
 We cannot allow for our sons to be at the mercy of the training officers, be it the platoon sergeants or commanders, who are very often, little older and none the wiser than the boys they are tasked to oversee, boys whose lives often depend on the decisions that they make.